J-DubApps/Blog/content/posts/Drive-The-Car-Around-The-World.md

 Emjoying the new <a href="http://julianwest.me/Blog/posts/dangerhighvoltage/">Model S</a>, and I figured I would throw together a little video with one of my favorite <a href="https://en.wikipedia.org/wiki/World_Party">World Party</a> (Karl Wallinger) songs. <br />

 EVs could very well be the way.
-Enjoy...<br />
+Enjoy...

 <div class="video">